 I am a historian of the modern Middle East and North Africa with a research focus on Morocco.
-My scholarly interests include the history of World War II, decolonization, and the Cold War, as well as nationalism and Social Network Analysis.
-I am particularly interested in transnational forms of anti-colonial activism across the Arab world during the 1940s and 1950s.
+My scholarly interests include World War II, Decolonization, and the Cold War.
+At the moment, I am particularly interested in transnational forms of anti-colonial activism across the Arab world during the 1940s and 1950s.